MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 >[!NOTE]
 >
-> - It is recommended in a multi-domain forest the DSA account be created in the domain with the largest number of domain controllers.
+> - In a multi-domain forest, it's recommended that the DSA account be created in the domain with the largest number of domain controllers.
 > - In multi-forest multi-domain environments, consider creating a DSA entry for each domain in the environment to avoid failed authentications from being recorded due to the round robin method.

 >[!IMPORTANT]